zissou1983/ffmate/README.md

 *   **Services (`/internal/services/`):** Modify or add business logic for features.
 *   **Core Logic (`/internal/ffmpeg/`):** Enhance task processing, FFmpeg interaction, or pre/post-script handling.
 *   **Web UI (`/ui/`):** The ffmate-ui repository as submodule.

-## 📚 Product Documentation

-Want to dive deeper into FFmate?
-The documentation covers everything—from API usage to Web UI features and real-world examples 👉 Everything you need is now available at [https://docs.ffmate.io](https://docs.ffmate.io)

 ## 🤝 Contributing to FFmate Core